kovidgoyal/calibre/src/calibre/manual/conversion.rst

 TXT input supports a number of options to differentiate how paragraphs are detected.

+    :guilabel:`Auto`
+        Analyzes the text file and attempts to determine how paragraphs are defined.

     :guilabel:`Treat each line as a paragraph`
         Assumes that every line is a paragraph::